Singular values of large non-central random matrices: Asymptotic normality of singular values

 \end{proposition}

-\begin{proof} We apply Theorem \ref{Thm:expansion}.
-The first step is to note that due to the form of vectors $\vf_k$, equation \ref{eq:Z_0} gives a matrix $\mZ_0$ with independent columns.
-Our first task is to show that $\mZ_0$ is asymptotically normal by verifying that each of its independent columns is asymptotically normal.
+\begin{proof} We apply Theorem \ref{Thm:expansion} in the form stated as Remarks \ref{Remark-tilde-all} and \ref{Remark-Q}.
+The first step is to note that due to the form of vectors $\widetilde\vf_k$, equation \eqref{eq:tildeZ_0} gives a matrix $\widetilde\mZ_0$ with independent columns.
+Our first task is to show that $\widetilde\mZ_0$ is asymptotically normal by verifying that each of its independent columns is asymptotically normal.

-Denote by $\calN_k$ the index set for the $k$-th subpopulation (i.e $[\vf_k]_i=1$ if $i\in\calN_k$).
-In this notation, the $k$-th column of $\mZ_0$ is
+Denote by $\calN_k$ the index set for the $k$-th subpopulation (i.e., $[\widetilde\ve_k]_i=1$ if $i\in\calN_k$).
+In this notation, the $k$-th column of $\widetilde\mZ_0$ is